onedata/onedata-documentation/docs/user-guide/spaces.md

 There are a few options, which you can perform on the space: rename, leave, remove.
 ![screen-space-menu][]

-Also, you can copy the space's id, which is helpful for performing some [REST API][16] requests.
+Also, you can copy the space's id, which is helpful for performing some [REST API][] requests.
 You can also open a modal with basic rest command examples, that you can perform on this space.
 ![screen-space-rest-api][]